 (B)(i) Demonstrates a rationale, based on high-quality research findings or positive evaluation, that such activity, strategy, or intervention is likely to improve student outcomes or other relevant outcomes; and

-(ii) Includes ongoing efforts to examine the effects of such activity, strategy, or intervention.”.
+(ii) Includes ongoing efforts to examine the effects of such activity, strategy, or intervention.

 SUBTITLE Q. OSSE SLDS DATA PLAN